60 Second Lemon Law Assessment™

 If you have taken your Chevrolet back to an authorized dealership multiple times for the same unresolved problem, you may have a lemon law claim.
 Kahn & Associates, L.L.C. has helped thousands of consumers across Ohio, Florida, Michigan, North Carolina, and Pennsylvania recover full refunds, replacement vehicles, or cash settlements under state and federal lemon laws.
 This guide explains what qualifies a Chevrolet as a lemon and how to take action.

-Lemon laws are state statutes designed to protect consumers who purchase or lease new vehicles that suffer from serious, recurring defects.
-When a manufacturer or its authorized dealers cannot repair a substantial defect within a reasonable number of attempts, lemon laws require the manufacturer to either replace the vehicle or provide a full refund to the consumer.
+Lemon laws are state statutes designed to protect consumers who purchase or lease new vehicles that suffer from substantial defects.
+When a manufacturer or its authorized dealers cannot repair a substantial defect within a reasonable number of attempts or amount of time, lemon laws require the manufacturer to either replace the vehicle or provide a full refund to the consumer.

 Federal law also provides a parallel remedy.
 The Magnuson-Moss Warranty Act allows consumers to sue manufacturers for breach of warranty when a defect substantially impairs the vehicle’s use, value, or safety and the manufacturer fails to repair it after a reasonable number of attempts.
-Unlike some state lemon laws, the Magnuson-Moss Act requires the manufacturer to pay the consumer’s attorney fees if the consumer prevails, which means filing a claim is often at no out-of-pocket cost to you.
+Like most state lemon laws, the Magnuson-Moss Act provides for the manufacturer to pay the consumer’s attorney fees if the consumer prevails, which means filing a claim is often at no out-of-pocket cost to you.

 Each state where Kahn & Associates practices has its own lemon law statute with specific qualification thresholds.
 In Ohio, for example, a vehicle may qualify if the same defect persists after one attempt involving a safety defect that is likely to cause death or serious injury, or after three or more attempts for other defects, or if the vehicle is out of service for more than 30 cumulative calendar days.
 Florida, Michigan, North Carolina, and Pennsylvania each have comparable but distinct standards that our attorneys apply based on the specific facts of your case.

 Lemon law coverage applies to new vehicles — including vehicles that are still covered under the original manufacturer’s warranty — that were purchased or leased in the applicable state.
-Nearly every Chevrolet model sold over the past decade has generated documented complaints about persistent defects.
+Many Chevrolet models sold over the past decade have generated documented complaints about persistent defects.
 The following models have been among the most frequently reported:

 The Silverado 1500 and 2500HD have generated widespread complaints about transmission problems, excessive oil consumption, and electrical system failures.
 Owners of Silverados equipped with the 8-speed automatic transmission have reported shuddering, harsh shifting, and complete transmission failure.
 General Motors issued several technical service bulletins (TSBs) on these issues, which is important evidence in a lemon law claim because a TSB demonstrates the manufacturer was aware of the defect.